igniteram/protractor-cli/README.md

 * **debug**
 * **error**

 One could refer this [StackOverFlow link](https://stackoverflow.com/questions/2031163/when-to-use-the-different-log-levels) to understand what they are and when to use them.
-Normally you would have to configure these in your config file manually but now cliptor does it for you.
+Normally you would have to configure these in your config file manually but now protractor-cli does it for you.

 ### Reports